aegomez/js-adv-exercises/README.md

 - Merge two sorted arrays where one has enough space at the end for the other.
 - Write a function that will reverse N sized blocks of an array.
+- Given a random set of vowels and consonants, find the longest word that can be formed.

 ## Author